Washington's 17th legislative district

 Washington's 17th legislative district is one of forty-nine districts in Washington state for representation in the state legislature.

 The district includes eastern Vancouver and other parts of southwest Clark County east of I-205.

-This urban district is represented state senator Lynda Wilson and state representatives Kevin Waters (position 1) and Paul Harris (position 2), all Republicans.
+This urban district is represented state senator Paul Harris and state representatives Kevin Waters (position 1) and David Stuebe (position 2), all Republicans.

+Demographics

+The 17th Legislative District's population is 156,767 people, 75% white, 9% Hispanic, 6% Asian.
+Average household income is $99,363.
+Median home value is $498,400.
+93.8% graduated from high school, 37.1% graduated with a bachelor's degree.